nrwl/nx/docs/shared/core-features/cache-task-results.md

 Nx read the output from the cache instead of running the command for 1 out of 1 tasks.
 ```

+## Replaying from Cache

+When Nx determines that the inputs for a task have not changed, it recreates the outputs of that task as if it actually ran on your machine - but much faster.
+The outputs of a cached task include both the terminal output and the files created in the defined `output` directories for that task.

+For each task, you can [customize the inputs](/more-concepts/customizing-inputs) and [define the output folder(s)](/reference/project-configuration#outputs).

 ## Advanced Caching

 For a more in-depth understanding of the caching implementation and to fine-tune the caching for your repo, read [How Caching Works](/concepts/how-caching-works).